What the small angle CMB really tells us about the curvature of the Universe: Acknowledgements

 \section{Acknowledgements}

-We are grateful to C. Clarkson, R. Durrer , J. Silk and J. Zibin for helpful discussions, and to the BIPAC for support.
-TC acknowledge the support of Jesus College, and JZ that of STFC.
+We are grateful to P. Bull, C. Clarkson, R. Durrer , J. Silk and J. Zibin for helpful comments, and to the BIPAC for support.
+TC acknowledge the support of Jesus College, and JZ that of the STFC.